-The company does not currently have a skills matrix setting out the mix of skills that the Board seeks to achieve in its membership (recommendation 2.2), due to the current structure and size of the company.
+The company is currently establishing a skills matrix which sets out the mix of skills that the Board seeks to achieve in its membership (recommendation 2.2).
+The skills matrix will be disclosed when finalised.

 The current Board consists of 2 non-executive directors and 1 executive director.
 The skills and experience of each of the directors are detailed in the Directors' Report.
 Each of the current directors has held office continuously since their date of appointment and these details are: